cieloaloy/cse-110-proj/index.md

 }
 ```

+Whenever I do a closing shift, I have to complete a checklist that looks similar to the following:

+- [x] Turn off the oven
+- [ ] Clean the heater
+- [ ] Restock the ingredients
+- [ ] ...

+And so on and so forth.
+Closing happens between 1 and 3 am, believe it or not.

+## The Menu

 You can check out the menu [here](https://www.themelt.com/our-menu).
 There are many options for the whole family, including:

 - Burgers